You are here: Urology Textbook > Kidneys > Parapelvic cysts

 Definition of Renal Parapelvic Cysts

-Parapelvic cysts of the kidneys are simple renal cysts, which are adjacent to the renal pelvis or the renal sinus.
+Parapelvic cysts of the kidneys are simple renal cysts adjacent to the renal pelvis or the renal sinus.

 Etiology of Parapelvic Cysts

 Typical parapelvic cysts are multiple and probably derive from lymphatic vessels, often associated with nephrolithiasis or urinary obstruction.
 Parapelvic cysts may also derive from the renal parenchyma adjacent to the renal pelvis.

 Signs and Symptoms

 Usually, there are no complaints.
 Parapelvic cysts can compress the pyelocalyceal system or ureter, cause flank pain, or lead to other symptoms of urinary obstruction.

 Renal ultrasound should be sufficient in most cases for the diagnosis.
 In doubtful ultrasound findings, perform an intravenous pyelography, abdominal CT, or renal scintigraphy to rule out a urinary obstruction.